Title Sequences – The Theory Behind Them and How To Make Your Own

 Title Cards

-In recent years, as TV has moved into the so-called Golden Age of TV, title sequences have often been replaced with a title card.
+In recent years, as TV has entered the so-called Golden Age, title sequences have often been replaced with a title card.

-In the IndieTips video, there’s a short tutorial that shows you how you can make your own title card.
-Following this link will take you to 3:18 in the video where the tutorial starts.
+In the IndieTips video, there’s a short tutorial that shows you how you can make your title card.
+Following this link will take you to 3:18 in the video, where the tutorial starts.

 Montage Title Sequence